apache/cordova-docs/www/_posts/2017-11-21-ios-release.md

 We are happy to announce a minor version of `Cordova iOS 4.5.4` has been released!

-This version continues to add updates for the latest iOS 11 but also some fixes for the iPhone X.
+This version continues to add updates for the latest iOS 11 and also includes some fixes for the iPhone X.

 Things to note:

-* Add flag for Xcode-managed provisioning
+* Added flag for Xcode-managed provisioning
-* Fix compile error when compile source as objective-c++
+* Fixed compile error when compile source as objective-c++
-* Adjust storyboard constraints
+* Adjusted storyboard constraints

 **Note:** When updating **iOS**, make sure to save your plugins as current unsaved plugins may not be reinstalled otherwise.
 Run the following command in your project to save your currently installed plugins into `config.xml`: